Harvest Host Information

 • You do not need to be onsite, but we ask that Harvest Hosts be available during their delivery and pickup windows via phone call, text, or email.
 Members will be provided with your contact information so that they can reach out to you if they have an issue.

-• For missed or late deliveries, we ask that Harvest Hosts contact CSA Customer Service as soon as possible so that we can reach out to neighbors in a timely manner.
+• For missed or late deliveries, we ask that Harvest Hosts contact the Harvest Host Coordinator (Jackie | 703-835-0528) as soon as possible so that we can reach out to neighbors promptly.

 • Harvest Hosts must notify the Harvest Host Coordinator of any important updates such as contact information, site changes, availability, store or office closures, or other known disruptions that would affect delivery or pickup (eg. parades, construction, etc.).